WlodekM/scratch-text-coding-thingy/README.md

 also the top text might be incorrect the person who wrote it has never used this tool

+it is designed for deno but it will probably work on other runtimes, maybe even in browser with some adjustments

 ## how

 ### step uno